YMC-22/smart-filter/README.md

     });
 ```

-Note: this hook only works when the page is loaded.
+**Note**: this hook only works when the page is loaded.
 By default, it stops all posts from loading.
 Therefore, inside this hook, you must specify the class of the selected filter.

 **Before loaded all posts.**